KiranMantha/plumejs/README.md

 # UI Components

-As an additional provision, plumejs-ui npm module exposes a comprehensive set of useful ui components like modal dialog, notifications.
+As an additional provision, plumejs-ui npm module exposes a comprehensive set of useful ui components like modal dialog, notifications, multi select dropdown, toggle.
 You can check the documentaion [here](https://github.com/KiranMantha/plumejs-ui).

 # CSS Tips